DAHKY/DAHKY/README.md

 • If I program Discord bots then with [Pycord](https://docs.pycord.dev/en/stable/index.html) and [Ezcord.](https://ezcord.readthedocs.io/en/latest/)

-• My experience is mainly based on html and css.
-This experience is based on 1 year.
-My Lua experience is based on 4 years.
+• My experience is mainly based on Lua.
+This experience is based on 4 years.
+But I also have experience with HTML and CSS.

 • My nationality is German and I am motivated to continue programming, I try to do my best and become the best.